pachterlab/seqspec/README.md

 ![python versions](https://img.shields.io/pypi/pyversions/seqspec)
 [![license](https://img.shields.io/pypi/l/seqspec)](LICENSE)

-`seqspec` is a machine-readable YAML file format for genomic library sequence and structure.
+`seqspec` is a machine-readable YAML file format to describe the strcture of content of molecules in genomic libraries, the structure of reads generated from them, and how those are stored in files.
 It was inspired by and builds off of the Teichmann Lab [Single Cell Genomics Library Structure](https://github.com/Teichlab/scg_lib_structs) by [Xi Chen](https://github.com/dbrg77).

 Genomic library structure depends on both the assay and sequencer (and kit) used to generate and bind the assay-specific construct to the sequencing adapters to generate a sequencing library.
 Therefore, a `seqspec` is specific to both a genomics assay and sequencer.